tef/arson/SPEC.md

 ## ARSON tagged objects (mandatory):

- - contain a name and an untagged rson literal.
+ - contain a name and an untagged arson literal.
  - tagged objects do not nest, `@foo @bar {}` is an error.
- - whitespace between tag name and object is *mandatory*
+ - space between tag name and object is *mandatory*, must not be tab or newline or bom
- - tag name is any unicode letter/digit, `_`or a `.`
+ - tag name is any ascii letter followed by letters, digits or `_`
+ - parsers MAY support unicode tag names, but MUST support ascii ones
  - every type has a reserved tag name
  - `@int 1`, `@string "two"` are just `1` and `"two"`
  - parsers MAY support optional types but MUST support mandatory types in tagged form